-5.6 Our approach to teaching pupils with SEN
+5.6 Our approach to teaching pupils with SEND

 We believe that all children learn best when they are included with the rest of their class.
 Our aim is for all children to be working independently in class, reaching their full potential.
-We teach a broad, deep and enriched curriculum that helps every child reach their own potential in a safe, healthy and happy environment.